blbudima/water-bot/README.md

 ## Set-up

 Before you download the code and deploy water-bot, you will first need to create a [Discord application](https://discord.com/developers/applications).
 Go ahead and click the link, select `New Application`, then name your bot whatever you want.
-I named my application `maple-bot`.
+I named my application `water-bot`.

 Once your application has been created, click on `Bot` in the `SETTINGS` menu to the left.
 Go ahead and click `Add Bot` to create a bot for this application.